Sometimes even I have trouble classifying my own work, at least within conventional boundaries. This page includes a number of these works.

 117 D. Betrayal F. Burial Part III: The Triumphal Return |

-What makes this Easter cantata unique is that it tells the entire Easter story using only Old Testament scriptures.
-Beginning with the triumphal entry of Jesus into Jerusalem on Palm Sunday and progressing through the resurrection, this cantata uses the words of the Old Testament prophets to present the story.
-This cantata is scored for choir, soloists, small orchestra, synthesizer, and rhythm section instruments.
-For a list of the full instrumentation for this work, see the first page of the Conductor's Score PDF sample file.
-Print-oriented materials include: Conductor Score Vocal Score (octavo size) Instrumental parts Program and performance notes Demo recordings and rehearsal CDs are also available.
-Composed in the historical tradition of cantatas (as opposed to the late 20th and early 21st century American notions of what constitutes a cantata), this work uses musical motifs and themes, soloists, choral singing, and instrumental interludes to dramatically present this most dramatic of all events in history.
-Stylistically, this cantata is a unique blend of traditional and contemporary musical styles.
-Compositionally, it also draws from both traditional and contemporary techniques and practices.
-Guaranteed to provide both your performers and your audience with a most unusual and unforgettable experience! |
+Unique Easter cantata, in that it tells the Easter story using only Old Testament scriptures Begins with the triumphal entry of Jesus into Jerusalem on Palm Sunday and progresses through the resurrection Scored for choir, soloists, small orchestra, synthesizer, and rhythm section instruments (For a list of the full instrumentation for this work, see the first page of the Conductor's Score PDF sample file.)
+Print-oriented materials include: • Conductor Score • Vocal Score (octavo size) • Instrumental parts • Program and performance notes Demo recordings and rehearsal CDs also available Composed in the historical tradition of cantatas (as opposed to the late 20th and early 21st century American notions of what constitutes a cantata) Stylistically, a unique blend of traditional and contemporary musical styles Guaranteed to provide both performers and audience with a most unusual and unforgettable experience! |

 You can order the complete demo recording on CD. |